How to Create and Stick to Your Holiday Budget

 Kid Gifts Only

-My husband LOVES getting gifts, so we’ve never tried a Christmas in which only the kids get gifts.
-I do know, though, that many people do this regularly and are successful with it, so if you feel that you could cut out adult gifts (do we really need a new trinket anyway?), then this might a good money-saving method for you.
+MY husband LOVES getting gifts, so we’ve never tried a Christmas in which only the kids get gifts, but I do know that many people do this regularly and are successful with it.
+So, if you feel that you could cut out adult gifts, then this might be a good money-saving option for you.

 Draw Names

 Similar to the Kid Gifts Only is the idea of drawing names.
-We do this in my husband’s family each and every year and it’s been a huge money saver for all involved.
-Each person draws the name of another adult to give a gift to that year.
-Typically, we have a certain money amount that each person is going to spend, but that could be up to you.
-We do still purchase gifts for all of the kids as well, but the nice thing about this is that everyone has a gift to take home with them at the end of the gathering.
+We’ve done this with different family members over the year and it’s been a huge money saver for all involved.
+Each person draws the name of another adult to give a gift to that year and typically we have a certain amount that each person is going to spend.
+We’ve always purchased gifts for all of the kids as well, but the nice thing is that everyone – even the adults – have a gift to take home with them at the end of the gathering.

 More